barbarer/py4e-int/_sources/regex/charactermatching.rst

     :correct: c
     :feedback_a: '^From:.+@' will match this.
     :feedback_b: Remember the + and * characters in regex are pushy!
     :feedback_c: Correct!
-The + and * characters are pushy, so this will capture the entire statement and not just to the first @ sign.
+The + and * characters are greedy, so this will capture the entire statement and not just to the first @ sign.
     :feedback_d: It stops at the last @

     Looking at the code-block below, what parts of it will be matched by the regex equation ``re.search('From:.+@')``?